Laparoscopic Gastric Bypass

 - Creation of a small (15–30 mL/1–2 tbsp) thumb-sized pouch from the upper stomach, accompanied by bypass of the remaining stomach (about 400 mL and variable).
 This restricts the volume of food which can be eaten.
 The stomach may simply be partitioned (typically by the use of surgical staples), or it may be totally divided into two parts (also with staples).
 Total division is usually advocated to reduce the possibility that the two parts of the stomach will heal back together (“fistulize”) and negate the operation.

 - Re-construction of the GI tract to enable drainage of both segments of the stomach.
-The particular technique used for this reconstruction produces several variants of the operation, differing in the lengths of small intestine used, the degree to which food absorption is affected, and the likelihood of adverse nutritional effects.
+The particular technique used for this reconstruction produces several variants of the operation (e.g. roux-en-Y, omega loop), differing in the length and configuration of small intestine used.

 Gastric bypass is prescribed for people who are morbidly obese (BMI>40), who have been unable to achieve satisfactory and sustained weight loss by dietary efforts and suffer from comorbid conditions such as type 2 diabetes, hypertension and sleep apnoea.